What Is a Router? Router Definition and Functions

 Do you need a router and a modem?

-You need both if you want to connect multiple devices to the Internet at the same time or if you want to connect any device wirelessly.
-A WLAN device can't connect independently, but modems can connect a single device with a wired connection to the Internet.
+You need both if you want to connect multiple devices to the Internet at the same time.
+You also need them if you want to connect any device wirelessly.
+A WLAN device can't connect on its own.
+But modems can connect a single device with a wired connection to the Internet.

 What is the difference between a router and a gateway?

-While both serve to connect multiple networks together, a gateway connects a single local area network to the Internet or another network while a router connects multiple networks together.
+Both serve to connect multiple networks together.
+A gateway connects a single local area network to the Internet or another network.
+A router, on the other hand, connects multiple networks together.

 What is WPS on a router?